 Is it safe?

 The Community Fridge will operate to the highest quality standards, following strict guidelines based on advice from the Food Standards Authority and the local Council’s Environmental Health Team.

 The fridge will be monitored regularly and have a regular cleaning rota.
 If you have any concerns please contact email@example.com.

-The Isle of Mull Community Fridges is part of a national Community Fridge Network established by HUBBUB, a UK based charity that creates environmental campaigns with a difference.
+The Mull and Iona Community Fridge is part of a national Community Fridge Network established by HUBBUB, a UK based charity that creates environmental campaigns with a difference.
 For more information visit www.hubbub.org.uk.